allenj12/tiny-struct/README.md

 ## Tiny Struct
-Represents a struct struct as a chez scheme fixnum, this can have performance tradeoffs when comparible to trying to do something similar with a bytevector.
+Represents a struct as a chez scheme fixnum, this can have performance tradeoffs when comparing to trying to do something similar with a bytevector.
 Tiny Structs must be fixnum bit length - 1 (Tiny Struct does not currently take advantage of the sign bit).
 Here are the supported types:

 ```
 (define-tiny-struct my-struct